-Oceania is a geographic region that includes Australasia, Melanesia, Micronesia and Polynesia.
-Spanning the Eastern and Western Hemispheres, Oceania has a land area of 8,525,989 square kilometers (3,291,903 sq mi) and a population of over 41 million.
-When compared with the continents, the region of Oceania is the smallest in land area and the second smallest in population after Antarctica.
-Oceania has a diverse mix of economies from the highly developed and globally competitive financial markets of Australia, New Caledonia and New Zealand, which rank high in quality of life and human development index, to the much less developed economies such as Papua New Guinea, Indonesian New Guinea, Kiribati, Vanuatu and Tuvalu, while also including medium-sized economies of Pacific islands such as Palau, Fiji and Tonga.
-The largest and most populous country in Oceania is Australia, and the largest city is Sydney.
+Oceania is a geographic region that includes Australasia, Melanesia, Micronesia, and Polynesia.
+It has a land area of 8,525,989 square kilometers (3,291,903 sq mi) and a population of about 41 million people, spanning the Eastern and Western Hemispheres.
+Oceania is the smallest continent in land area and population after Antarctica.
+Oceania’s economies range from the highly developed and globally competitive financial markets of Australia, New Caledonia, and New Zealand, which have high quality of life and human development indexes, to the much less developed economies of Papua New Guinea, Indonesian New Guinea, Kiribati, Vanuatu, and Tuvalu, as well as the medium-sized economies of Pacific islands like Palau, Fiji, and Tonga.
+Australia is Oceania’s largest and most populated country, with Sydney as its capital.